What will open, and how will you get there? This list will be updated following official announcements.

 • The 9/11 Memorial reopened on Saturday, July 4.
 Visitors must wear masks and keep social distancing practices.

-• Libraries: NYPL.
-Starting on Monday, July 13, the library will allow a grab-and-go service.
+• (update) Libraries: NYPL.
+The library will allow a grab-and-go service at 50 locations.

 • Governors Island reopened July 15 with advance reserved tickets.